 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

-The Federal Council has drawn up measures to secure the country’s future energy supply.
-As part of its new Energy Strategy 2050, it emphasises increased energy savings (energy efficiency), the expansion of new renewable energies, and fossil fuel-based electricity production (cogeneration facilities, gas-fired combined-cycle power plants) and imports if necessary.
-Research on green energy is to play a strategic role in this context and will receive an additional USD 277 million (CHF 202 million) to support young scientists in energy-related research and to promote the “Energy” Programme and the inter-university Swiss Competence Centres for Energy Research.
+The Federal Council significantly invests in innovative solutions for emerging societal challenges.
+As part of its new Energy Strategy 2050, it emphasises increased energy savings (energy efficiency), the expansion of new renewable energies, and fossil fuel-based electricity production (co generation facilities, gas-fired combined-cycle power plants) and imports if necessary.
+Research on green energy is to play a strategic role in this context.
+It will receive an additional USD 153 million (CHF 202 million) over the period 2013-2016 to support energy-related research and to promote the “Energy” Programme and the inter-university Swiss Competence Centres for Energy Research.
 CTI dedicates grants for collaborative R&D projects specifically on energy related research with a budget of USD 35 million (CHF 46 million) over the period 2013-2016.
 Regarding other sectors, the Swiss Space Implementation Plan (SSIP) 2014 to 2023, as part of ERI policy framework, is meant to strengthen an innovative and competitive Swiss space sector and to encourage the use of space-based services and applications by public and private actors.
 Finally, since 2014, Switzerland is a full member of the Active and assisted living programme to address the challenges arising from demographic changes.
 The programme provides SMEs with opportunities for co-operation on, development and commercialisation of products and services for the so-called “Silver Market”.